Personal Injury Lawyer Reviewing Cases for injured plaintiffs Nationwide

-Under Ohio Law, a property and housing owner has an obligation to maintain their premises and provide tenants with safe living conditions.
+Under Ohio law, a property and housing owner has an obligation to maintain their premises and provide tenants with safe living conditions.
 Unfortunately, many landlords try to cut costs and leave their property in an unsafe state of disrepair.
 Should tenants or guests suffer an injury due to landlord neglect, it may be possible to file a landlord negligence claim and recover compensation for incurred medical expenses, pain and suffering and other damages.

-Accident victims are often injured as a result of unsafe walkways, broken stairs and railings, leaky ceilings, cluttered hallways, faulty windows, lack of fire alarms, and poorly maintained common areas with Defective Grills.
+Accident victims are often injured as a result of unsafe walkways, broken stairs and railings, leaky ceilings, cluttered hallways, faulty windows, a lack of fire alarms, and poorly maintained common areas with Defective Grills.

 Joe Lyon is an experienced landlord negligence lawyer and premises liability attorney investigating tenant injury claims for plaintiffs nationwide.